Our Acute Network forums

 Our WhatsApp group serves as a direct two-way communication channel between operational leaders, clinical colleagues, and the NHS Confederation media team.

 It facilitates the swift sharing of frontline issues that need to be raised in the media on your behalf.
 By providing detailed and informed insights from members on the frontline, we can effectively defend the NHS and advocate for the critical changes our members seek to move towards.
-IF you would like to be part of this group, please email us.
+If you would like to be part of this group, please email us.